FaveDA/LITA-PROJECT-2/README.md

 ### RECOMMENDATIONS
 ------------------------------------------------------------------------------------------------------
-1. Target marketing efforts towars North and West.
+1. Target marketing efforts towards North and West.
-2. Offer incentives for annual subscriptions.
+2. Have more shoes readily available for sale
-3. Improve customer retention strategies.
+3. Improve sales management for socks.

    ### CONCLUSION
 -------------------------------------------------------------------------------------------
-This project demonstrates the importance of effective customer data management, providing insights into customer behaviour, preferences and needs.
+This project demonstrates the importance of effective sales report management, providing insights into sales performance, preferences and needs.
 It showcases visualized key findings and trends.